highmeh/cvesearch/README.md

   Search by CVE number.
 Full text, so search CVE-2017-0199, 2017-0199, or 0199 to get results for that CVE.

-./cvesearch.py -s Windows 2012R2
+./cvesearch.py -s "Windows 2012 R2"

-  Search by keyword.
+  Search all CVE descriptions by keyword.
+Use quotations for multi-word search.

 ./cvesearch.py -d